Skip to main content

 • Proton Unlimited is the value play.
 At $12.99/month you get 500 GB of encrypted storage + Proton Mail + Proton VPN + Proton Pass + Proton Calendar.
 If you were already going to pay ~$5-10/month for a VPN, a password manager, or an encrypted email, Unlimited pays for itself quickly.

 • Free tiers differ in usefulness.
 Google's 15 GB free is shared across Drive + Gmail + Photos, which fills up fast if you use Gmail heavily.
-Proton's 2 GB free is tiny but enough to test-drive the experience.
+Proton's free tier (up to 5 GB after simple onboarding steps) is small but enough to test-drive the experience.

 Features head-to-head